 · Sun, Moon, Earth

 The special areas are Art, Library, Music, and Physical Education.
 The children participate in Art, Music, and Physical Education once per cycle, and will go the library twice per cycle.

 We celebrate birthdays (or half-birthdays, for children with summer birthdays) in a low-key manner with the class during our circle time or at recess.
-Children are welcome to bring in a snack to share with their classmates.
-Please be sure that your child's snack is prepared for individual servings.

 Any changes from your child's regularly scheduled dismissal require a note from home.
 If your child is going home with another student, notes from both the sending and the receiving families are required.
 If you forget to send a note, or make changes after your child is in school, please call the school office to report the dismissal change.
 Since the teachers do not always have time to check their messages before the end of the school day, please do not leave dismissal changes on the teacher's voice mail or e-mail.